 Smoke Alarms have played a key role in reducing deaths resulting from home fires worldwide.
-However, like any warning device, Smoke Alarms can only work if they are properly located, installed, and maintained, and if smoke reaches the Alarms.
+However, like any warning device, Smoke Alarms can only work if they are properly located, installed, and maintained, and if smoke reaches them.
 They are not foolproof.

 Smoke alarms may not waken all individuals.
-Practice the escape plan at Smoke alarms may not waken all individuals.
-Practice the escape plan at least twice a year, making sure that everyone is involved - from kids to grand-parents.
+Practice the escape plan at least twice a year, making sure that everyone is involved - from kids to grandparents.
 Allow children to master fire escape planning and practice before holding a fire drill at night when they are sleeping.
-If children or others do not readily waken to the sound of the smoke alarm, or if there are infants or family members with mobility limitations, make sure that someone is assigned to assist them in fire drill und in the event of an emergency.
-It is recommended the two works and the drill while foreith members are because in order to determ that you hold a fire drill while family members are sleeping in order to deter-mine their response to the sound of the smoke alarm while sleeping and to determine whether they may need assistance in the event of an emergency.
+If children or others do not readily waken to the sound of the smoke alarm, or if there are infants or family members with mobility limitations, make sure that someone is assigned to assist them in fire drill and in the event of an emergency.
+It is recommended that you hold a fire drill while family members are sleeping in order to determine their response to the sound of the smoke alarm while sleeping and to determine whether they may need assistance in the event of an emergency.

 Smoke Alarms cannot work without power.
 Battery operated units cannot work if the batteries are missing, disconnected or dead, if the wrong type of batteries are used, or if the batteries are not installed correctly.
-AC units cannot work if the AC power is cut off for any reason (open fuse or circuit breaker, failure along a power line or at a power station, electrical fire that burns the electrical fue the limit of burns are electrical wires, etc.).
+AC units cannot work if the AC power is cut off for any reason (open fuse or circuit breaker, failure along a power line or at a power station, electrical fire that burns the electrical wires, etc.).
 If you are concerned about the limitations of battery or AC power, install both types of units.

-Smoke Alarms cannot detect fires if the smoke does not reach the Alarms.
-Smoke from fires in chimneys or walls, on roofs, or on the other side of closed doors may not reach the sensing chamber and set off the Alarm. of closed doors may not reach the sensing chamber and set of the sensing That is why one unit should be installed inside each bedroom or sleeping area doors are closed at night-and area-especially if bedroom or sleeping area doors are closed at nightin the hallway between them.
+Smoke Alarms cannot detect fires if the smoke does not reach them.
+Smoke from fires in chimneys or walls, on roofs, or on the other side of closed doors may not reach the sensing chamber and set off the alarm.
+That is why one unit should be installed inside each bedroom or sleeping area-especially if bedroom or sleeping area doors are closed at night-and in the hallway between them.

-Smoke Alarms may not detect fire on another floor or area of the dwelling.
+Smoke Alarms may not detect fire on another floor or area of the home.
 For example, a stand-alone unit on the second floor may not detect smoke from a basement fire until the fire spreads.
 This may not give you enough time to escape safely.
-That is why recommended minimum protection is at least one unit in every sleeping area, and every bedroom on every level of your dwelling.
-Even with a unit on every floor, stand-alone units may not provide as much protection as interconnected units, especially if the fire starts in a remote area.
+That is why recommended minimum protection is at least one unit in every sleeping area, and every bedroom on every level of your home.
+Even with a unit on every floor, stand-alone units may not provide as much protection as intercon-nected units, especially if the fire starts in a remote area.
 Some safety experts recommend installing interconnected AC powered units with battery back-up (see "About Smoke Alarms") or professional fire detection systems, so if one unit senses smoke, all units alarm.
 Interconnected units may provide earlier warning than stand-alone units since all units alarm when one detects smoke.

 Smoke Alarms may not be heard.
-Though the alarm horn in this unit meets or exceeds current standards, it may not be heard if: 1) the unit is located outside a closed or partially closed door, 2) residents recently consumed alcohol or drugs, 3) the Alarm is drowned out by noise from stereo, TV, traffic, air conditioner or other appliances, 4) residents are hearing impaired or sound sleepers.
-Special purpose units, like those with visual and audible alarms, should be installed for hearing impaired residents.
+Though the alarm horn in this unit meets or exceeds current standards, it may not be heard if: 1) the unit is located outside a closed or partially closed door, 2) residents recently consumed alcohol or drugs, 3) the alarm is drowned out by noise from stereo, TV, traffic, air conditioner or other appliances, 4) residents are hearing impaired or sound sleepers.
+Special purpose units, like those with visual and audible alarms, should be installed for hearing impaired residents